What is a Punch List and Why Your Project Needs One

 - Are there any visible tape joints not properly sanded or missing paint

-- Are there any cracks at the corners of door and windows
+- Are there any cracks at the corners of doors and windows

 - Do you see any screw heads popped through the drywall